Schedule Your Screening

 (585) 922-9729

-Screening Breast Ultrasound (SBU) is a non‑invasive imaging exam used to help screen for breast cancer in women with dense breast tissue.
-When used alongside mammography, SBU can provide additional views of the breast that may help identify findings that are harder to see on a mammogram alone.
+Breast Ultrasound is a non‑invasive imaging exam used to help screen for breast cancer in women with dense breast tissue.
+When used alongside mammography, breast ultrasound can provide additional views of the breast that may help identify findings that are harder to see on a mammogram alone.

 What is breast ultrasound?